jhui/jhui.github.io/_posts/2017-03-01-CNN-Convolutional-neural-network.markdown

 num_hidden2 = 64
 ```

-The trainable parameters for CNN layer 1 and 2.
+Here is where we define the trainable parameters for CNN layer 1 and 2.
 For example, the shape of the weight in cnn1 is 5x5x3x16.
-5x5 filter patch for RGB channels outputing feature maps with depth 16.
+It applies 5x5 filter patch for RGB channels which output feature maps with depth 16.
 ```python
 # CNN layer 1 with filter (num_channels, depth) (3, 16)
 cnn1_W = tf.Variable(tf.truncated_normal([patch_size, patch_size, num_channels, depth], stddev=0.1))